How to Become a Pro Scriptwriter: ULTIMATE Guide

 But if you don’t enjoy writing, what’s the point?
 You wouldn’t want to become a footballer without ever having kicked a ball.
 The only way to find this out if you want to truly be a scriptwriter is to write.

 Whatever you write, as a budding scriptwriter it’s important to try and get the feel of it.
 In other words, build the muscle from your brain to your hand, helping translate the ideas in your head to words on the page.

 - If it’s your ideas that have propelled you to start writing but you feel you don’t yet have the language of scriptwriting yet, then writing an outline can be a great way of exercising your storytelling muscles.

 - You will learn the beats of crafting a beginning, middle and end as well as having a good framework to work from when you do start writing your script.

-- Writing plays, whilst a whole separate medium, can also be a great way of exercising your writing muscles.
-Playwriting can be a good method to learn the rhythms of writing dialogue as well as learning how to layer subtext in your writing.
+- Writing plays, whilst a whole separate medium can also be a great way of exercising your writing muscles as a scriptwriter.
+Playwriting can be a good method to learn the rhythms of writing dialogue as well as learning how to layer subtext in your scriptwriting.

 Write everyday.
 It doesn’t have to be long.
-Even if it’s just ten minutes every day for a month, you will slowly start to get the feel and habit for it, making it easier when you start to get more serious.
+Even if it’s just ten minutes every day for a month, you will slowly start to get the feel and habit for it.
+This will make it easier when you start to get more serious as a scriptwriter.